ForgeRock/appAuthHelper/README.md

         tokenEndpoint: "https://login.example.com/oauth2/access_token",
         revocationEndpoint: "https://login.example.com/oauth2/token/revoke",
         endSessionEndpoint: "https://login.example.com/oauth2/connect/endSession",
+        interactionRequiredHandler: function () {
+            // Add whatever is appropriate for your app to do when the user needs to log in.
+            // Default behavior (when this handler is unspecified) is to redirect the window
+            // to the authorizationEndpoint.

+            // A good example of something you might want to do is render the authorizationEndpoint login prompt
+            // within an iframe (for a more tightly-integrated login experience).
+You can do that like so:

+            AppAuthHelper.iframeRedirect(document.getElementById('loginIframe'));

+            // this assumes that 'loginIframe' is an iframe that has already been mounted to the DOM },
         tokensAvailableHandler: function (claims) {
             // whatever your application should do once tokens are available
             // the "claims" argument is the content from the id token